nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 date.toString(); // -> "Thu May 22 2014 16:47:19 GMT-0400 (EDT)"
 date.toJSON();   // -> "2014-05-22T20:47:19.039Z"
 date.valueOf();  // -> "1400791639039"

 ```

-If you wanted to create a date object from a known and specific date and/or time, you can easily do that via the constructor parameters.
+If you wanted to create a date object from a known and specific date and/or time, you can do that via the constructor parameters.

 ```
 var startOf2014 = new Date(2014,1,1);